rwieruch/blog_robinwieruch_content/react-with-graphql-tutorial.md

 `;
 {{< /highlight >}}

-Next, you can call the `onFetchFromGitHub()` class method in the submit handler but also when the component has been mounted in `componentDidMount()` with the initial local state of the `path` property.
-These are the two essential places to fetch the data from the GraphQL API: on initial render and on every other manual submission when clicking the button.
+Next, call the `onFetchFromGitHub()` class method in the submit handle, but also when the component mounts in `componentDidMount()` with the initial local state of the `path` property.
+These are the two essential places to fetch the data from the GraphQL API on initial render, and on every other manual submission from a button click.

 {{< highlight javascript "hl_lines=9 17" >}}
 class App extends Component {